 A benchmark to get ahead of the nature curve

 For companies wanting to get a head start in the race toward halting nature loss, a holistic sustainability assessment holds the key to identifying specific areas for improvement.
 The Future-Fit Business Benchmark is one of the most ambitious sustainability management methodologies available to guide companies and investors.
-The Future-Fit Business Benchmark takes a holistic approach to achieving sustainability in companies, by combining many years of research into a clear guide on how to reach 23 break-even goals and an additional 24 positive pursuits to speed up the process8.
-Similar to the ambitions of the TNFD, Future-Fit’s Break-Even Goals 08 takes a look at operational encroachment9, with the goal for the company’s operations not to encroach on ecosystems or communities dependent on these.
+The Future-Fit Business Benchmark takes a holistic approach to achieving sustainability in companies, by combining many years of research into a clear guide on how to reach 23 break-even goals and an additional 24 positive pursuits to speed up the process.
+Similar to the ambitions of the TNFD, Future-Fit’s Break-Even Goals 08 takes a look at operational encroachment, with the goal for the company’s operations not to encroach on ecosystems or communities dependent on these.
 When aiming to eliminate the negative impacts of businesses on natural ecosystems, companies must ensure that they are:

 - Protecting aquatic ecosystems from degradation (e.g. avoiding coral reefs)